 - University access to video recordings is generally limited to hosts and participants.
 Any administrative access is limited to the situations outlined in Privacy and the Need to Monitor and Access Records (SPG 601.11), as well as to provide service support.

 - Comply with U-M guidance and relevant laws protecting student educational data.
-See Recording and Privacy Concerns: FAQ for more.
+See Recording Class Activities: (Some) Rules of the Road for more.

 - Hosts: Choose privacy settings.
 Meeting hosts can choose settings that respect the privacy wishes and requirements of participants.
 Hosts are responsible for notifying participants and getting their permission if they are going to record the meeting.